 Instructions

-- In a mixing bowl, combine mascarpone, powdered sugar, vanilla, and salt until smooth.
+- Mix mascarpone, powdered sugar, vanilla, and salt until smooth.

 Nutrition